MicrosoftDocs/sql-docs/docs/machine-learning/install/sql-language-extension-python-linux.md

 **GitHub link goes here**

-## Update environment path for Linux
+## Add PYTHONHOME environment variable

-Create the environment variable called PYTHONHOME point to the Python installation location.
+Create the environment variable called PYTHONHOME to point to the Python installation location.

 For login sessions: